 The EU-funded ROMANDIC project is advancing robot manipulation of deformable objects, like textiles, by uniting top research institutes, industry, and policymakers to establish a Network of Excellence.

-Robot handling of deformable objects, such as textiles, is a burgeoning research area propelled by advanced robot hardware and AI.
-The Jožef Stefan Institute (JSI) in Slovenia, the Karlsruhe Institute of Technology in Germany and the Institut de Robòtica i Informàtica Industrial in Spain recognise the potential of the field and aim to become key players.
+The potential of this research has gained international recognition.
+The Jožef Stefan Institute (JSI) in Slovenia, the Karlsruhe Institute of Technology in Germany and the Institut de Robòtica i Informàtica Industrial in Spain also recognise the potential of the field and aim to become key players.

 Objective

-Robot handling of deformable objects, such as textiles, is a research topic that has hit fertile ground with the advancement and accessibility of robot hardware, a change in thinking of application of robotics also outside of factories, and especially novel control and perception methodologies stemming from AI approaches.
-We want to combine and bring forward separate efforts on this topic by becoming a Network of Excellence (NOE) in Robot Manipulation of Deformables in the truest sense of the definition, as a network of institutions collaborating with each other to pursue excellence in a particular area.
+We want to combine and bring forward separate efforts on robot handling of deformable objects, such as textiles, by becoming a Network of Excellence (NOE) in Robot Manipulation of Deformables in the truest sense of the definition, as a network of institutions collaborating with each other to pursue excellence in a particular area.

 Concept and approach